-Yes, there are washrooms in the English Bay bathhouse which is right in front of the beach.
+Yes, there are washrooms in the English Bay Bath House which is right in front of the beach.

 Legally no, but many people indulge in an alcoholic beverage on the beach.
 Unless you are causing problems, you are not usually ticketed.

 There is no parking lot at English Bay Beach.
 There is meter pay parking on the main streets near English Bay beach.
-There are a couple of parking lots along Beach Avenue near Sunset Beach.
+There are a couple of pay parking lots along Beach Avenue near Sunset Beach.

 Yes, there are bus routes that runs along Beach and Pacific Avenues (#23) and both ways along Davie Street and Denman Street (#5).
 The corner of these streets is one-half block from English Bay beach.